Cardinals vs. Angels Player Props Betting Odds

 Edman Stats

-- Tommy Edman has recorded 23 hits with four doubles, a triple, four home runs and 11 walks.
+- Tommy Edman has 24 hits with four doubles, a triple, four home runs and 11 walks.
 He has driven in 10 runs with three stolen bases.

 Edman Recent Games